Fraser Waters: Biography

 Waters grew up in Cape Town before moving, aged 11, with his family to Jersey in the Channel Islands.
 He was educated at Harrow School and the University of Bristol.

 He started his professional career at Bath where in May 1996, he played in the cross-code games against Wigan, who were then England's top union and league sides respectively.

 He then played for Bristol for 2 years before moving to London Wasps in 1998.
 He was widely credited with orchestrating the renowned "blitz defence" which helped the club to numerous trophies, including 4 Premiership and 2 Heineken Cup titles.
 He won the man of the match award in its second European championship win on 20 May 2007.
 The final, played at Twickenham, set a world record for the highest attendance figure for a club rugby match (at around 82,000).
 Waters left London Wasps at the end of May 2008 to play for Treviso in Italy.
 He retired in 2012.

+Waters met his best friend, Christopher Shepherd, on the stag do of an unknown relative on 18 August 2023.
+The stag do was in Turin.